Fiorello La Guardia: Early life and education

+The La Guardia family moved to Trieste in 1898, and lived with Fiorina until her death in 1901.
+Achille worked as a trucker, a ship provisioner, and managed a hotel and turned down a job from the American Consul of Budapest due to the low pay.
+He died in Capodistria on October 21, 1904, due to heart disease.

 Career

-Fiorello became a clerk at the US consulate in Budapest and worked there from 1901 to 1904.
-He then served as the agent in charge of the US consulate in Fiume from 1904 to 1906.
-He left Europe after failing to gain a promotion to consul-general in Fiume or an appointment as consul-general in Belgrade.
-He worked as an interpreter for the immigration services at Ellis Island from November 6, 1907 to 1910.
+Raymond Willey, a friend of Achille and consular agent of Fiume, had La Guardia hired as a clerk in the Budapest consulate with a yearly salary of $100.
+In 1903, he was placed in charge of the agency in Fiume due to his knowledge of Italian and was commissioned as a consular agent on February 8, 1904.
+He resigned on May 31, 1906, and left Europe after failing to gain a promotion to consul-general in Fiume or an appointment as consul-general in Belgrade.
+He worked as an interpreter for the immigration services at Ellis Island from November 6, 1907, to 1910.
 He was a Croatian, Italian, and German interpreter and Felix Frankfurter, who met La Guardia during his time at Ellis Island, described him as "a gifted interpreter".

-Upon returning to America he worked as a fireproof brick manufacturer in Portsmouth, Ohio.
+Upon returning to the United States, La Guardia worked as a fireproof brick manufacturer in Portsmouth, Ohio.
 He returned to New York City and worked a series of odd jobs such as a translator for the New York Society for the Prevention of Cruelty to Children, a steamship company clerk, stenographer at Pratt Institute, and a clerk for Abercrombie & Fitch.
 In 1912, around 60,000 garment workers went on strike and La Guardia, who was friends with August Bellanca, gave speeches in Italian and Yiddish in support of the strike.